Albacore (dinghy)

-The Albacore is a 4.57 m (15 ft) two-person planing dinghy, for competitive racing and lake and near-inshore day sailing.
+The Albacore is a 4.57 m (15 ft) two-person planing dinghy with fractional sloop rig, for competitive racing and lake and near-inshore day sailing.
 Hulls are made of either wood or fiberglass.
 The basic shape was developed in 1954 from an Uffa Fox design, the Swordfish.
 Recent boats retain the same classic dimensions, and use modern materials and modern control systems.